You are here10-Step Quick Start Guide

 I personally think that cannabis tends to be more potent if you cure it for at least a month.

-Curing for longer than 6 months doesn't do anything, and weed become less potent over time as THC turns to CBN.
+Curing for longer than 6 months doesn't do anything, and cannabis can become less potent over time as THC turns to CBN.
 Keep your harvest in a cool, dry, airtight space for long-term storage.

 That's it!
-10 Simple Steps And You've Got Your Very First Marijuana Harvest!
+10 Simple Steps And You've Got Your Very First Cannabis Harvest!

 About the Author: Nebula Haze